admidori/cosense-cli/README.md

 ```

 ### For Windows users
-If you install the CLI tool created by Python for the first time, this program may be not operation.
+If you install the CLI tool created by Python for the first time, this program may not be operational.
-Please execute the below on your PowerShell before execute this program.
+Please execute the below on your PowerShell before executing this program.
 ```sh
 $env:PATH += ";" + (Get-Item (python -m site --user-site)).parent.fullname + "\Scripts"
 ```
 (Reference: https://zenn.dev/kumazo/articles/35215498b86939)

 #### Note
 Windows support is not enough.
-So sometimes layout is broken and occur any problem.
+So sometimes the layout is broken.
-If you are Windows hacker, Please contribute our repository ;)
+If you are a Windows hacker, please contribute to our repository ;)

 ## Basic Use
 ### Commandline